RedHatEdge/patterns/patterns/image-mode-for-dcns/README.md

 After a number of failed health checks, the healthcheck service will initiate a rollback to a previous version:
 ![Healthcheck Rollback](./.images/healthcheck-rollback.png)

-This functionality fhelps ensure systems and workloads are running as expected, and takes appropriate actions without manual intervention.
+This functionality helps ensure systems and workloads are running as expected, and takes appropriate actions without manual intervention.

 ## Rationale
 The rationale behind this pattern is two-fold: